 College of Humanities and Social Sciences

-In the College of Humanities and Social Sciences, we are proud to offer a range of degree programs to help you develop skills and knowledge in your area of interest.
-The College of Humanities and Social Sciences is home to the majority of undergraduate general education coursework at Grand Canyon University (GCU) and is committed to helping you advance your ability to think critically, apply analytical constructs and communicate complex ideas clearly.
+Grand Canyon University is proud to offer a range of degree programs to help you develop skills and knowledge in your area of interest.
+The College of Humanities and Social Sciences is home to the majority of undergraduate general education coursework and is committed to helping you advance your ability to think critically, apply analytical constructs and communicate complex ideas clearly.

 The Mission of GCU’s College of Humanities and Social Sciences